Authentic Thai Mango Sticky Rice

 Serve this delicious dessert with warm coconut milk or cold coconut sauce.
 Either way is alright.
 Pair it with Lemongrass Tea or Butterfly Pea Flower Tea as refreshing drinks.

-This dessert is also great after you finish eating spicy food like Chicken Curry or Spicy Fried Chicken.
+This dessert is also a great choice after you finish eating spicy food like Pad Kra Pao, Chicken Curry or Spicy Fried Chicken.

 Can I use regular rice to make Mango Sticky Rice?